juspay/hyperswitch-helm/README.md

 ```
 For eg: You can copy all the contents of /dist into an AWS s3 bucket under the folder `0.5.6/v0` and make the bucket public.
 You will able to access `https://{{your_s3_host}}/0.5.6/v0/HyperLoader.js`.
  ```
+### Card Vault installation
+If you intend to save cards of your customers for future usage then you need a Card Vault.
+This helm chart doesn't cover inbuilt card vault support as it will violate PCI compliance.
+You can install manually by following the steps [here](https://opensource.hyperswitch.io/going-live/pci-compliance/card-vault-installation)

 ### Update Configuration
 To deploy the Helm chart, you need to update following values for each service in `values.yaml`